mfranzke/loading-attribute-polyfill/README.md

 ## Features

-- Web standards: Supports the standard `loading="lazy"` attribute on `image` and `iframe` elements
+- Web standards: supports the standard `loading="lazy"` attribute on `image` and `iframe` elements
-- Performance: It's based on highly efficient, best practice code.
+- Performance: it's based on highly efficient, best practice code.
-- SEO & crawlers: The image and iframe contents aren't being hidden from crawlers that aren't capable of scrolling.
+- SEO & crawlers: the image and iframe contents aren't being hidden from crawlers that aren't capable of scrolling.

 ## Core concepts

 The polyfill was designed with the following concepts kept in mind:

 - dependency-free
-- Using JavaScript with graceful degradation
+- using JavaScript with graceful degradation

 ## Installation